 For the first time, Troye stopped and thought to herself: did she look okay?
 Was her hair in order?
 What was she wearing?
-Was the outfit good enough?
+Was the outfit appropriate?
 She’d worked her way from being a victim of the most famous terrorist attack in recent American history to engaging in counterterrorism initiatives herself.
 She had already adjusted to this very male–dominated career path.
 This was abnormal.

-Troye’s mission, however, isn’t personal.
+But, Troye says, her mission isn’t personal.
 She saw the repercussions of the Trump administration unfold from the very interior of the White House.

-“Four more years of President Trump being in office is dangerous for our country,” Troye said.
+“Four more years of President Trump being in office is dangerous for our country,” Troye says.
 “We’ve seen the President, and we’ve seen truly who he is, this entire tenure.
 He’s non–discriminative about who he undermines.”

 Troye claims that Trump’s threat to national security is both domestic and global.
 His disrespect of the office of the President and what that office signifies has had deadly consequences during the pandemic.
 Troye did indeed expect the retaliation she almost immediately received from her former coworkers and peers, along with vilification by the President himself.
 The cost of disloyalty was always clear, as Trump had been in power for three years before Troye left the White House.

-“I knew that there was great consequence to speaking out, and I did have to leave,” Troye said.
+“I knew that there was great consequence to speaking out, and I did have to leave,” Troye says.
 “I left [the Department of Homeland Security], I left government service.
 But I felt strongly, as the election got closer and I saw what was happening, that I needed to say something.”